 Federated search and Algolia

 No matter which approach you take, Algolia can help speed your implementation of federated search.
 With blazing fast search results, support for virtually any type of data source and the ability to customize search UIs to help guide users, Algolia makes it easy to add federated search functionality to your website.
-See for yourself by signing up for a free trial.
+See for yourself by signing up for a free plan.